 Leeds Student Medical and The Light Surgery Local Care Partnership

 Leeds Student Medical and The Light Local Care Partnership covers the city centre and student areas of Leeds.
-This LCP population are made up of people who are registered at the practices.
+This LCP population is made up of people who are registered at the practices.
 Within this LCP, a substantial number of people do not live in the footprint.

-We focuses on building relationships to deliver improved services with conversations, connections, assets, and strengths.
+We focus on building relationships to deliver improved services with conversations, connections, assets, and strengths.
 The critical population group are students.
 However, as this footprint also geographically covers the city centre, we know some communities live and use the area (such as the homeless, refugees and asylum seekers, and the LGBT+ community) who experience inequalities and challenges around health and care.

 Current priorities